Plus: Passion Rx for low libido during or after menopause

 Menopause diet

-Just as exercise can reduce symptoms of menopause, so can diet.
+Just as exercise can reduce symptoms, so can diet.
 I would recommend

 improving dietary habits by following some of the suggestions on this